Leaving New York

 Then a kid jumps on your back.

-Then a second kid jumps on you.
+Then a second kid jumps on, and your back starts to hurt.

-It's not just the extra weight though.
 The merry-go-round seems to have sped up.
-You notice rust and creaking sounds that didn't bother you before.
-More folks are falling off.
-Others want to get off, but their foot is stuck, and they can't.
+You notice rust and hear creaking that you didn't bother you before.
 The stranger's elbow in your side is no longer endearing.
-Occasionally your kid catches some vomit spray and you wonder if "exhilarating" might not be best for them after all.

 And so – eight years to the day that you hopped on – you say your goodbyes to the folks who have been holding on around you.